Createdd/Writing/articles/VotingApp.md

 It's important to realize that Babel and Webpack are not too complicated to set it up yourself.
 There are so many tutorials for both that you can do it easily yourself.

+- add babel for react and es2015 with adding `babel-preset-react babel-preset-es2015` to your dev dependencies (to compile JSX into JS and having all es6 features)
+- update your .babelrc file
+- update your webpack config and add the react-hot-loader package

+#### Connect React to the Express Backend with React Router

+- add the react-router package
+- axios?

 #### Structure components

 I sketched everything out on a paper and came to the conclusion to build 11 components: